seandstewart/bardly/pending/romances/the-tempest/11-player.md

 The ground indeed is tawny.

 **SEBASTIAN**
-With an eye of green in ‘t.
+With an eye of green in 't.

 **ANTONIO**
 He misses not much.